-3.3.24 Installation
+3.3.19 Deployment

-The "Installation Progress" screen (figure 3.37) shows the progress of the installation.
+The Deployment screen (figure 3.24) shows the progress of the deployment.
 It is not possible to navigate back to previous screens once the installation has begun.
-When the installation is complete (figure 3.38), the installation log can be viewed in detail by clicking on "Install Log".
+The installation log can be viewed in detail by clicking on Install log.